IQSS/dataverse/doc/sphinx-guides/source/user/dataset-management.rst

 Whenever you edit your dataset, you are able to publish a new version of the dataset.
 The publish dataset button will reappear whenever you edit the metadata of the dataset or add a file.

-Note: Prior to publishing your dataset the Data Citation will indicate that this is a draft but the "DRAFT VERSION" text will be removed as soon as you Publish.
+.. note:: Prior to publishing your dataset the Data Citation will indicate that this is a draft but the "DRAFT VERSION" text will be removed as soon as you Publish.

 Submit for Review
 =================

-If you have a Contributor role (can edit metadata, upload files, and edit files, edit Terms, Guestbook, and Submit datasets for review) in a Dataverse you can submit your dataset for review when you have finished uploading your files and filling in all of the relevant metadata fields.
+If you have a Contributor or Depositor role in a Dataverse, you can submit your dataset for review when you have finished uploading your files and filling in all of the relevant metadata fields.
 To Submit for Review, go to your dataset and click on the "Submit for Review" button, which is located next to the "Edit" button on the upper-right.
 Once Submitted for Review: the Admin or Curator for this Dataverse will be notified to review this dataset before they decide to either "Publish" the dataset or "Return to Author".
-If the dataset is published the contributor will be notified that it is now published.
-If the dataset is returned to the author, the contributor of this dataset will be notified that they need to make modifications before it can be submitted for review again.
+If the dataset is published the user making the deposit will be notified that it is now published.
+If the dataset is returned, the user making the deposit will be notified that they need to make modifications before it can be submitted for review again.

 .. _privateurl: